smccawille88/smccawille88/README.md

 - 👋 Hi, I’m @smccawille88
-- 👀 I’m interested in SAS Programming/R Programming
+- 👀 I’m interested in SAS/R/Python Programming
-- 🌱 I’m currently learning SAS STAT
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Clinical Trial based programming.
 Improving on and automating SAS programs for various stages of clinical trials.
 - 📫 How to reach me ...